pankajrdeshwal/ansible_essentials/Lab_09.md

 | Facts           | `{{ ansible_hostname }}`  | Uses system data                    |
 | Template Module | `template:`               | Renders `.j2` files to remote nodes |

 ---

-## ✅ **Lab Summary**

-You learned how to:

-1. Create and use Jinja2 templates in Ansible
-2. Use variables, facts, and conditionals inside templates
-3. Render templates dynamically and verify output
-4. Build comprehensive configuration files using Jinja2 templates

----